EricCJoyce/The-Recognitions/Action_Recognition/2_Assemble_Enactments/README.md

 ## Outputs

 From each target enactment, this script produces an `*.enactment` file.
+If you called this script with the `-render` flag, then a Gaussian-weighted video `*_Gaussian-weighted.avi` of each enactment will be produced, too.
+These can be informative illustrations of how the Gaussian parameters affect object presence, but they are time-consuming to create.

 ## Requirements
 - Python